-“Criminal records” represent different things to different people.
+“Criminal records” can mean different things to different people.
 For some people, criminal records refers to any violation of the law – from speeding tickets on up.
 Others might only be interested in misdemeanors or felonies – or perhaps just violent crimes.

-Similarly, criminal records can be categorized differently depending on the courthouse, county or state involved.
-For example, driving records – such as traffic violations, – are generally not available to the public at all in the state of Florida, while other criminal records are available to the public.
+Similarly, criminal records can be categorized differently depending on the courthouse, county or state involved in terms of the information they choose to make public.
+For example, driving records – such as traffic violations, – are generally not available to the public at all in the state of Florida, while virtually all other criminal records are available to the public.